 You can sign up for a Zip Money account online or in-store.
 The application takes about three minutes and requires your residential, employment and financial information as well as your email address and phone number.

-When you apply you will need to select from one of three credit limit tiers:
+When you apply, you'll need to select from these credit limit tiers:

 |Credit limit||Minimum repayment||Establishment fee|

 |$5,000 - $30,000||$80 or 3% (whichever is greater)||$99|

 If you are approved for an account you will be sent a contract which will indicate the interest-free period you will receive.
 All Zip Money accounts come with a minimum of three months interest free but some come with longer periods.
 If you don't have an order attached to your application then this period will not be stated: it is only when you make a purchase that the interest-free period will begin.